Before you start categorising your introduction

 - Specific information requirement

-If any of these are on your chemical's listing, you must check each term to see if your introduction does or does not meet requirements.
-If you meet all obligations or restrictions we have set, your introduction is categorised as 'listed'.
-You can introduce your chemical without telling us beforehand, if you're registered with us.
-You must make sure you understand your annual declaration and record-keeping obligations for listed introductions.
+If any of these are on your chemical's Inventory terms of listing, you must check each term to see if your introduction does or does not meet requirements.

-Reasons why you can't find your chemical on the Inventory and what to do next
+If your chemical is not on the Inventory and what to do next

 If you have the correct CAS number or chemical name and still get no result when you search the Inventory, the reasons are 1 of the following:

 - the chemical doesn’t need to be listed because it's a naturally occurring chemical, an alloy or hydrate or on our comparable chemicals list.
 Check our guidance to see if applies to your introduction.